step555/immersive-mod-1-introduction-deploy-on-day-one-lite-version-dc-web-030920/README.md

 deploy your table's profile page!
 This will look like the sample link at the top of this lesson, but with the cards/profiles for your group only.

-* In your browser, navigate to the main github repo for your table.
+* In your browser, navigate to the forked github repo for your table.
 * At the top of the page, click on the `Settings` tab (the one with the gear symbol)
 * Once on the Settings page, scroll down to the `GitHub Pages` section
 * Under "Source," choose "master branch" and click "Save."
 * Navigate to `http://username.github.io/repository_name`, and have a look at your page!
+* Slack this URL out to the rest of your class so you can learn about each other!

  When you have fixed any errors and are ready to share, post your link in Slack so the rest of the class can read who you are!